RishanRasdeen/ideal-healthcoach/README.md

 # ideal-healthcoach
-A wearable healthband for elderly disables persons
+A wearable healthband for elderly disabaled persons